acoustic-content-samples/sample-wca-form-components/README.md

 ![Link to go back to WCH](/doc/images/goBack.png)

 4. To create your WCA form elements, you will need to inspect your WCA form in a browser.
-This is the same URL used for the form's Action URL (eg: http://www.sample.net/org/sports/sign-up).
+This is the same URL used for the form's Action URL (e.g. http://www.sample.net/org/sports/sign-up).

-5. Inspect the form using your developer tools to get the form input fields and options:
+5. Inspect the form using your developer tools to get the `name`s and `type`s of the form input fields, and options.
+Here is an example form, highlighting the information to be gathered:

 ![form inputs](/doc/images/formInputs.png)

-6. For each form element, compose a new **WCA form element** in your **WCA embed form** content item:
+6. For each form element, compose a new **WCA form element** in your **WCA embed form** content item.
+See these examples of each form type:

 	- Text input:
 ```